Knee Replacement Specialist Houston

 The knee is the single largest joint in the body.
 It is also one of the most complex, including the junction of the femur and tibia, the patella (kneecap), the meniscus, anterior cruciate ligament, lateral collateral ligament, and a large amount of cartilage.

 The knee plays a critical role in your quality of life and mobility.
-The decision to pursue knee replacement surgery is one you’ll make in conjunction with an orthopedic surgeon, who will assess your condition and advise on the best path forward.
+The decision to pursue knee replacement surgery in Houston is one you’ll make in conjunction with an orthopedic surgeon, who will assess your condition and advise on the best path forward.
 In general, though, ideal candidates for knee replacement surgery share several characteristics and symptoms:

-- Severe knee pain that limits your ability to engage in everyday activities, such as walking or climbing stairs.
+- Severe knee pain limits your ability to engage in everyday activities, such as walking or climbing stairs.

 - Moderate to severe knee pain when sitting or lying down.